Michael gave a thought-provoking comment to yesterday’s blog post:

 - Although chilli can irritate the stomach lining, it is also known for its ability to increase metabolic rate.

 Naughty spices.
-There is only one ‘spice’ that seems to be bad for you no matter the context: Spanish fly beetle, which used to be a component of Ras el hanout.
+There is only one ‘spice’ that seems to be bad for you no matter the context: Spanish fly beetle, which was once-upon-a-time a component of Ras el Hanout.

 I was about to lump black pepper in the same boat, but I have heard that it is useful for weight loss and treating flatulence.